timeddilation/F1-dataViz/README.md

 * Requires RStudio https://www.rstudio.com/
 * Requires Rtools (will be prompted to install this later)
 * Requires imagemagick be installed: https://imagemagick.org/script/download.php
-** This does not work on windows unless you use a bash emu.
+  * This does not work on windows unless you use a bash emu.
 I recommend cmder: https://cmder.net/
+* Certain R packages used in this project have other dependencies.
+Especially if you are running on linux, you must make sure you have these dependencies installed on your own.
+  * Notably, gganimate, gifski, and transformr packages tend to be the most problematic in terms of dependencies for linux distros.
+  * Simply try to install the package, read the error message and it will tell you what is missing.
 * Start by running libsSetup.R to get the packages installed used by these scripts.
 * Then run the helperFunctions.R to load in the data and add functions used to assist some metrics.